 While I hope that you will be very happy with your ceramics, I do offer returns for online purchases if you are not entirely satisfied with your order.
 Please notify me within 10 working days (email@example.com) and return the item within 15 working days.
 I will process the refund (with postage costs deducted) as soon as the order is received in the same condition in which it was sent.
 Please note that the parcel is your responsibility until I receive it, so please request proof of delivery from your post office and make sure it is securely packaged.
 Unfortunately I cannot cover return postage costs.

-In the unlikely event that the item is received in broken or damaged condition, please send me a photograph within 2 days of receipt to email@example.com and I will replace or refund it (and I will cover the delivery costs), depending on your preference.
+If an item is received in broken or damaged condition, please send me a photograph within 5 days of receipt to firstname.lastname@example.org and I will replace or refund it (and I will cover the delivery costs), depending on your preference.

 There is something which I love on your Instagram but isn't in your shop.